Performance & Latency

 Throughput

 A single backend pod sustains approximately 200 RPS.
-Scale horizontally — all state is in Postgres and workers are stateless.
+Scale horizontally.
+All state is in Postgres and workers are stateless.
 The auto-sync scheduler uses PostgreSQL advisory locks to coordinate across instances without double-execution.

 Connector Latency